openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 OpenID Providers:

-* shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD];
+* shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OpenID.Discovery];
 * shall reject requests using the resource owner password credentials grant;
 * shall only support confidential clients as defined in [RFC6749];
 * shall only issue sender-constrained access tokens using DPoP [RFC9449];
 * shall authenticate clients using `private_key_jwt` as specified in Section 9 of [OpenID];
-* shall not expose open redirectors [Section 4.11 of RFC9700];
+* shall not expose open redirectors [[Section 4.11 of RFC9700]];
 * shall only accept its issuer identifier value (as defined in [RFC8414]) as a string in the `aud` claim received in client authentication assertions;